Flosisi/IPND-Udacity/README.md

 ## Stage 5: Chosen path - Data Analytics Programming
 Key learnings:
-- Using Anaconda and Jupyter Notebook
+- Set up and use Anaconda and Jupyter Notebook
 - Python data type: Dictionaries
 - Data Analysis processes (problem statement, data acquisition, data wrangling, data exploration, conclusion phase, communicate analysis and findings)
 - NumPy, Pandas, Matplotlib, and Seaborn for 1D and 2D data

 <br>Showcase project: <a href="udacity-ipnd/P6 - IPND-DA-Project-Final.ipynb">How Lifestyle Related to Life Expectancies</a>
 > Posed 5 pairing questions from 5 data sets from GapMinder.
 Analyses are done using NumPy and Pandas 1D and 2D, and then visualised with Matplotlib and Seaborn.
 Processes and findings are documented methodologically in Jupyter Notebook.
-One most surprising finding: "Apparently, alcohol might not be that bad at all!"
+One most surprising finding: "Apparently, alcohol might be not so bad after all!"
 <br>
 *Estimation of total hours the average student may take to complete all required coursework, including lecture and project time.